Argentina’s senate during a vote in 2017 | Senado de Argentina. Public domain

-There are three options for the outcome of the vote: that the bill will be passed in its entirety; that an amended version is passed; that the bill is rejected – which appears the most likely result at this point.
+There are three options for the outcome of the vote: that the bill is passed in its entirety; that an amended version is passed; that the bill is rejected – which appears the most likely result at this point.

 Meanwhile, even if reforms do pass, either now or when they inevitably return to congress later on, some doctors will likely try to ‘conscientiously object’ and refuse to participate in these procedures.